eddycolloton/Documentation_INPT/index.md

 *   Path Artwork Files parent directory
 *   Path to the Time-based Media Artworks directory on the TBMA DroBo

-Any of this data can be provided before running the script via the input.csv.
+Any of this data can be provided before running start_input.sh via the input.csv.
 The CSV can contain as much or as little data as desired.

 | metadata field      | value        |
 |:--------------------|:-------------|